ivh/tmy.se/content/rational.md

-It's from [today's ACX piece](https://astralcodexten.substack.com/p/if-you-can-be-bad-you-can-also-be) that argues that we can and should think better, and that "everyone is biased" is a bad argument against trying.
+It's from [today's ACX piece](https://astralcodexten.substack.com/p/if-you-can-be-bad-you-can-also-be) which argues that we can and should think better, and that "everyone is biased" is a bad argument against trying.

-This is close to what I think is ithe reason I don't like relativism or postmodernism.
+This is close to what I think is the reason I don't like relativism or postmodernism.
 Pointing out that someone or some argument is not perfectly right is very much *not* the same as saying it is as bad as something else.
 There are gradations and they matter.